Perspective | He served in the Air Force, and now he sleeps on a D.C. park bench

 “During one interview I was asked, ‘Where do you want to go?’ ” he recalls.
 “And I gave the answer everyone should: Where do you need me to go?”

-To see Banks at that table, a person would likely assume he works in one of the nearby office buildings.
+To see Banks at that table, a person would probably assume he works in one of the nearby office buildings.
 He wears a collared shirt and drinks a chai tea latte with soy milk and two espresso shots.
 But that meeting spot was not picked by accident.

 “I used to sit on that bench and freeze for hours,” he tells me, pointing out a bench in the park situated near a small tree and a bus stop.
 It’s where he started sleeping toward the end of last year after the death of a former partner.